Elastic-Suite/documentation/docs/ElasticSuite/Installing/Headless.md

 ab_campaign.*X*.scenario
 Scenario assign to this visitor for this campaign

-You can find all this data in the AB-CAMPAIGN cookie (the cookie will exist only if at least one campaign is active) if you have the magento cookies on your front or via the API:
+You can find all this data in the @AB-CAMPAIGN@ cookie (the cookie will exist only if at least one campaign is active) if you have the Magento cookies on your front or via the API:
 Rest:

 GET /V1/elasticsuite-ab-campaign/hasCampaigns